To the Stars Volume I: Quantum Entanglement

 This was all rather off‐topic.

 "I miss her too, Sakura‐san, but why did you call me here?"
-Mami asked, interrupting the girl's reverie.
+Mami asked, interrupting the girl's reverie again.
 "It can't have just been to reminisce.
 Not if you asked me to visit off‐the‐record.
 That means it's MSY business."

 Kyouko shook herself out of her reverie, and looked at Mami from the corner of the eye.